On the descendent Gromov-Witten theory of a K3 surface: Introduction

 For dimension reasons the invariant \eqref{GWinvariant} vanishes unless we have\footnote{Here $\deg_{\BC}(\gamma)$ is the complex cohomological degree of $\gamma$, that is $\gamma \in H^{2 \deg_{\BC}(\gamma)}(S)$.}

 Hence we fix $g$ by this constraint and often drop it from notation.

-The most important conjecture about the Gromov-Witten theory of the K3 surface says that the descendent invariants are completely determined by the primitive invariants.
+The most important conjecture about the Gromov--Witten theory of the K3 surface says that the descendent invariants are completely determined by the primitive invariants.
 We recall the conjecture.
 Let $\pt \in H^4(S,\BZ)$ denote the class of a point.

 \begin{conj}[{Multiple cover conjecture \cite[Conj.
 C2]{K3xE}}] For every positive divisor $k|\beta$ let $S_k$ be a K3 surface and let $\varphi_k : H^2(S,\BR) \to H^2(S_k,\BR)$ be a real isometry such that $\varphi_k(\beta/k)$ is a primitive effective curve class.
 Extend $\varphi_k$ to an isomorphism $\varphi_k : H^{\ast}(S,\BR) \to H^{\ast}(S_k,\BR)$ by setting $\varphi_k(1) = 1$ and $\varphi_k(\pt) = \pt$.
 Then we have: